YottaDB/YDBDoc/MessageRecovery/errors.rst

 FREEMEMORY
 -----------------------

-FREEMEMORY, Error occurred freeing memory
+FREEMEMORY, Error occurred freeing memory from xxxx

 Run Time Error: Indicates an internal problem with storage management.
 The error is usually accompanied by a secondary message, which lists the reason towards the request failure.